-6. Dwellings for agricultural or forestry workers will be supported where evidence is submitted to show that:
+- 6. Dwellings for agricultural or forestry workers will be supported where evidence is submitted to show that: - (a) There is a functional need for a permanent dwelling to support the agricultural or forestry activities in that location.

-- (a) There is a functional need for a permanent dwelling to support the agricultural or forestry activities in that location. - (b) The need relates to a full-time worker, or a worker who is primarily employed, in agricultural or forestry activities. - (c) There is no available dwelling on the holding or buildings suitable for conversion, or no suitable accommodation available in nearby settlements.
+- (b) The need relates to a full-time worker, or a worker who is primarily employed, in agricultural or forestry activities. - (c) There is no available dwelling on the holding or buildings suitable for conversion, or no suitable accommodation available in nearby settlements.

-- 6.936.95 This policy balances the need to protect the rural tranquility, beauty, and character of the open countryside, by guarding against isolated and unsustainable forms of development, with the recognition ofyet recognising the limited circumstances in which modest residential development may be suitable especially where it is needed.
-The policy follows guidance of Paragraph 79 of the NPPF which sets out that to promote sustainable development in rural areas new housing should be located where it will enhance or maintain the viability of existing rural communities. - 6.946.96 The majority of rural housing need is towill be directed towards Rural Service VillagesCentres, and to a more limited extent the Rural Villages as set out underidentified in Policy SP02 of the Local Plan.
-Further potential for residential development in rural areas is provided by Policy DM23 (Rural Exception Sites) and Policy DM27 (Self-build/custom house build-housing) where these proposals are suitable and can be demonstrated to respond to a particular type of housing need not otherwise catered for through the spatial strategy. - 6.97 The Council however-recognises that other forms of residential development in the open countryside may also fulfil an important role in meeting the needs of the rural community in a proportionate and sustainable way.
-As such this policy permits modest alterations and extensions of to existing dwellings, their replacement with buildings of a similar scale and character, and the re-use of existing buildings and structures for use as dwellings subject to specific criteria and restrictions.
-This approach allows for the best use of land and ensures that homes and buildings located in the open countryside can be adapted to meet the needs of the rural community expanding the scope for residential development which may come forward in accordance with policy. - 6.98 In May 2024, the Government confirmed that the Permitted Development Rights (PDR) allowing agricultural buildings to be converted to residential use without the need for planning permission, do not apply in protected landscapes such as the Forest of Bowland National Landscape. - 6.956.99 The policy further enables the development of homes for agricultural and forestry workers, where justified, in recognition of the specific staffing and locational needs of these sectors required sustain viable operations in support of the rural economy. - 6.100 Beyond this, and in accordance with the NPPF, the policy also permits dwellings of exceptional or innovative design.
+- 6.95 This policy balances the need to protect the rural tranquillity, beauty, and character of the open countryside, by guarding against isolated and unsustainable forms of development, yet recognising the limited circumstances in which modest residential development may be needed.
+The policy follows guidance of Paragraph 79 of the NPPF which sets out that to promote sustainable development in rural areas new housing should be located where it will enhance or maintain the viability of existing rural communities. - The majority of rural housing need will be directed towards Rural Service Centres, and to a more limited extent the Rural Villages identified in Policy SP02.
+Further potential for residential development in rural areas is provided by Policy DM23 (Rural Exception Sites) and Policy DM27 (Self-build/custom housebuilding) where these proposals are suitable and can be demonstrated to respond to a particular type of housing need not otherwise catered for through the spatial strategy. - 6.97 The Council recognises that other forms of residential development in the open countryside may also fulfil an important role in meeting the needs of the rural community in a proportionate and sustainable way.
+As such this policy permits modest alterations and extensions to existing dwellings, their replacement with buildings of a similar scale and character, and the re-use of existing buildings and structures for use as dwellings subject to specific criteria and restrictions.
+This approach allows for the best use of land and ensures that homes and buildings located in the open countryside can be adapted to meet the needs of the rural community expanding the scope for residential development which may come forward in accordance with policy. - 6.98 In May 2024, the Government confirmed that the Permitted Development Rights (PDR) allowing agricultural buildings to be converted to residential use without the need for planning permission, do not apply in protected landscapes such as the Forest of Bowland National Landscape. - 6.99 The policy further enables the development of homes for agricultural and forestry workers, where justified, in recognition of the specific staffing and locational needs of these sectors required sustain viable operations in support of the rural economy. - 6.100 Beyond this, and in accordance with the NPPF, the policy also permits dwellings of exceptional or innovative design.
 Such proposals are expected to demonstrate and display shifts in design and construction methods which provide for carbon neutral or better dwellings across the lifetime of development and use.
 Exemplary proposals permitted under the policy will provide for important case studies for the industry in securing the necessary transition to zero carbon development, by making use of new materials and construction processes increasing knowledge, demand and lowering costs to enable the delivery truly sustainable forms of development.